Watermark Home Loans Reviews

 Loan types

-Watermark is transparent about requirements for most of its loans.
-Conventional loans require a 3% down payment and a minimum credit score of 620, which is typical across the home loan industry.
-Credit scores below 620 may be accepted on FHA loans, but you’ll need to put 3.5% down.
-VA and USDA loans require no down payment.
+Watermark’s conventional loans require a minimum 3% down payment and a minimum credit score of 620, which is typical across the home loan industry.
+Credit scores below 620 may be accepted for FHA loans, but you’ll need to put at least 3.5% down.
+VA and USDA loans don’t require a down payment.
+Like other lenders, Watermark also considers debt-to-income (DTI) ratios, which vary depending on the loan type.

 Cost and fees

-Watermark charges origination fees, which are typically 0.5% to 1% of the loan amount.
-Other fees you may have to pay at closing include appraisal fees, real estate taxes and mortgage insurance premiums.
-In some states you’re required to hire an attorney for real estate transactions, so in those states you’ll also pay attorney’s fees.
-The closing costs on a home purchase often add up to 2% to 5% of the loan amount.
+In general, you’ll need to pay closing costs, which typically add up to 2% to 5% of the loan amount.
+Some fees you may have to pay at closing include appraisal fees, real estate taxes and mortgage insurance premiums.
+In some states you’re required to hire an attorney for real estate transactions, so you’ll also pay attorney’s fees.

 FAQ